Prof. Dr. Thomas Langer

 1. Research Background:

-Ageing is defined by a decline in the functional capacity of cells, organs and organisms.
-Mitochondria are intimately linked to a wide range of processes associated with ageing but how perturbations in mitochondrial activities contribute to ageing remains ill-defined.
-Organ failure during ageing is accompanied by a decline in the bioenergetic capacity of mitochondria and the accumulation of aberrant mitochondria, raising the possibility that mitochondrial dysfunction causally contributes to ageing.
+Aging is defined by a decline in the functional capacity of cells, organs and organisms.
+Mitochondria are intimately linked to a wide range of processes associated with aging but how perturbations inmitochondrial activities contribute to aging remains ill-defined.
+Organ failure during aging is accompanied by a decline in the bioenergetic capacity of mitochondria and the accumulation of aberrant mitochondria, raising the possibility that mitochondrial dysfunction causally contributes to aging.
 The devastating consequences of impaired mitochondrial activities are illustrated by numerous inherited brain and muscle diseases that are associated with mutations affecting mitochondrial proteins.
 Since mitochondria are the primary site of cellular energy production and perform vital biosynthetic functions, mitochondrial research has been focused for decades on oxidative phosphorylation and the biogenesis of the organelle.
 However, the notion that mitochondria are highly plastic and dynamic organelles that constantly fuse and divide and adapt their proteome opened up new research avenues, which significantly altered the view on the role of mitochondria for cell function.
-Understanding the dynamic and plastic behavior of the mitochondrial proteome is mandatory to understand their role in ageing and age-related disease.
+Understanding the dynamic and plastic behavior of the mitochondrial proteome is mandatory to understand their role in aging and age-related disease.

 2. Research questions addressed by the group: